ErichDonGubler/git-assembler/README.rst

   git as
   git as -a

-It's useless to call ``git pull`` in this scenario, since ``git-assembler`` can do the same while also showing a more comprehensive repository status *before* performing the required merges.
+It's useless to call ``git pull`` in this scenario since ``git-assembler`` will do the same while also showing a more comprehensive repository status *before* performing the required merges.

-This is also entirely optional: you can skip ``merge master origin/master`` in the assembly file and use ``git pull`` as usual, although in this case you still have to fetch the additional remotes manually in order to see/use all available updates with ``git as`` (essentially doing the same, but with more commands).
+This is also entirely optional: you can skip
+``merge master origin/master`` in the assembly file and use ``git pull`` as usual, although in this case you still have to fetch the additional remotes manually in order to see/use all available updates with ``git as`` (essentially doing the same, but with more commands).

 Rebasing local branches